How to Install a Ceiling Fan

 Attach the Fan Motor Assembly to the Mounting Bracket

-Standing on the six-foot ladder and with assistance, slide the fan motor assembly into the mounting bracket until it seats.
+You might need assistance for this part.
+While standing on the ladder, slide the fan motor assembly into the mounting bracket until it seats firmly.
 Use the provided hardware to secure the fan motor assembly.
 Leave the fan blades unattached for now.

 Make the Electrical Connections